-A small amount of developed land (1.6 acres/0.1 percent) is also present in the Preliminary Development Area, primarily associated with public roads and a few smaller developed areas around the municipal boundary of Reading.
-Construction and operation of the Project is not anticipated to impact developed land.
-Solar facilities will be setback from the county and township road rights-of-way that bisect the Project.
+A small amount of developed land (6.2 acres/0.6 percent) is also present in the Preliminary Development Area, primarily associated with public roads.
+Construction and operation of the

+Project is not anticipated to impact developed land.
+Solar facilities will be setback from the county and township road rights-of-way that bisect the Project as well as from the Minnesota State Highway 15 right-of-way along the eastern limits of the Land Control Area.
 Electrical cables connecting the blocks of solar arrays will be directionally bored under public roadways.
-Similarly, areas categorized as herbaceous, emergent herbaceous wetland, and barren land will not be impacted by the solar facility or the BESS facility (see Table 5.2.9-2).
+Similarly, areas categorized as emergent herbaceous and / or woody wetland, and forest land will not be impacted by the solar facility or the BESS facility (refer to Table 5.2.9-2).

-As noted above, development of large solar energy and battery storage systems within the Nobles County Agricultural Preservation and Rural Residential Districts are conditionally permitted uses (Nobles County, 2021).
+As noted above, development of large solar energy and battery storage systems within the Martin County Agricultural District are conditionally permitted uses (Martin County, 2008).
 However, because the Project is subject to siting and oversight by the State of Minnesota under the Minnesota Power Plant Siting Act, the Site Permits are the only land use permit required.